valerio-oliveira/dataops-trail/README.md

 My most recent step was learning to use Terraform, and both the application host and the database host are now provisioned on the AWS cloud, in different EC2 instances but at the same availability zone.
 I chose to use a modular aproach for the Terraform project, once this is considered the best practice for companies with multiple teams using the IaaS tool.

-So far, it took me most of the week strugling to provision my VMs.
-I figured out later that among my many mistakes, also a default subnet has to be created for my brand new AWS account's vpc.
+So far, it took me most of the forst week strugling to provision my VMs.
+I figured out later that among my many mistakes, also a default subnet has to be created for my brand new AWS account's VPC.

-Now, it is time to use Ansible for provisioning, configuring and deploying my API and PostgreSQL.
+Now, it is time to use Ansible for provisioning, configuring, and deploying my API and the PostgreSQL database.
 The learning courve for Ansible is surprisingly low.
-Learning and applying the PostgreSQL instalation, the database creation, and set up is taking few hours.
+Learning and applying the PostgreSQL instalation, the database creation, and set up took few hours.

+I was supposed to

 ### Next steps